ignis-sh/ignis/docs/user/nix.rst

 Home Manager
 ------------

-The Home Manager module allows you to easily enable or disable optional features, symlink your Ignis config directory, and much more.
+The Home Manager module allows you to easily enable or disable optional features, manage the Ignis config directory, and much more.

 Add the module to your Home Manager configuration: